ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    value assertion attributed to a message that receives such a verdict.
-   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published assessment by the originating domain for message disposition to inform its mail handling decision for that message.
-For a mail- receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the domain owner.
-Therefore reputation assessment of that stream by the mail-receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
+   A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published assessment by the originating domain for message handling to inform its mail handling decision for that message.
+For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the domain owner.
+Therefore reputation assessment of that stream by the mail- receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
 A message that fails this validation cannot reliably be associated with the aligned domain and its reputation.

    DMARC also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages